 - 1. Soil is the name for the loose material above the parent rock.
-Soil has four constituents namely: - Mineral matter from weathering of the parent rock - · Organic matter or
+Soil has four constituents namely: - Mineral matter from weathering of the parent rock - Organic matter or

-- humus formed from the decomposition of plant remains or organisms in the soil - · Air and water - 2.
-Soil impoverishment refers to removal of nutrients and nitrogen from the soil which results to the poor quality of soil.
+- Air and water

+- 2. Soil impoverishment refers

+- to removal of nutrients and nitrogen from the soil which results to the poor quality of soil.
 This in turn affects its productiveness because of being exhausted in its fertility.
 Impoverishment may result from poor farming methods such as monocropping or even heavy rains.